dm1ar/Risc-V-Keyer/sw-eng/DM1AR_prompting_history.md

-# Here you find some recurring and example ChatGPT Prompts for Software- Engineering
+# Here you find MY recurring and example ChatGPT Prompts for Software-Engineering for this project

+## Do your own prompts!

 This is an iterative approach.
 Their are bugs and failures in the prompts and in ChatGPT answers, which have to be corrected in your next prompt iteration.